icunhacorrea/fastapi-video-stream/README.md

 pip install -r requirements.txt
 ```

-Execute:
+Then, execute:

 ```bash
 uvicorn src.app:app --host localhost --port 8000 --reload
 ```

-Now you can access the main page in http://localhost:8000/home.
-First upload a .mp4 file, back to home
-and refresh the page to show it in main page.
+Now you can access the main page at http://localhost:8000/home.
+First, upload a .mp4 file, return to the home page, and refresh it to display the file on the main page.

-Just click on video on list to navigate to another page with a player.
+Simply click on the video in the list to navigate to another page with a player.